Family Friendly Activities in San Antonio, Texas

 While in San Antonio we spent a good deal of time on the Air Force base visiting my brother.
 When we were able to take him off base we looked for affordable (free) things to do.
 Our hotel was located right on the River Walk with a patio perfect for early morning coffees and/or an afternoon beverage.

 It is definitely touristy, but exploring the River Walk can also be a lot of fun!
-Some parts are busier than others and it tends to get pretty crowed at night, but we were not located on a busy section of the River Walk.
+Some parts are busier than others and it tends to get pretty crowded at night, but we were not located on a busy section of the River Walk.
 Sitting outside was very peaceful and quite beautiful.
 The local businesses pay a lot of attention to the details and the plants lining the entire waterway were gorgeous.

 We would walk from the hotel at night to find a place to eat.
-Traveling with my family at this time meant we were looking for a place with low prices, large portions and options for very picky eaters.
+Traveling with my family at this time meant we were looking for a place with low prices, large portions, and options for very picky eaters.
 This also meant that they chose to eat at the same place each night to avoid the risks involved with trying a new place.
 The location was nice and the views were great so I can’t complain too much.

 One night we treated ourselves to a tour of the River Walk by boat!
 The water tours are a great way to get right in the middle of the action without actually having to deal with the masses.
 The city comes alive at night!
 String lights, colorful umbrellas and street performers provide lots to look at.
 The tour gave us a chance to see sections of the River Walk we had not yet experienced on foot.